 To set machine outputs, start with output control pots and arc force/pinch pots in identical positions.
 If running in a CC mode, adjust output and arc force to maintain current sharing while establishing the proper output current.
-In CV modes, the pots in identical positions.
-Then switch the machine meters to amps and adjust one of the output control pots for current balance.
+In CV modes, set the pots to identical positions.
+Then switch the machine meters to read amps and adjust one of the output control pots for current balance.
 Check the voltage and if readjustment is necessary, repeat the current balancing step.
 Pinch settings should also be kept identical on the machines.